YanceyOfficial/rs-openai/CONTRIBUTING.md

-# RS-OpenAI Contributing Guide
+# OpenAI Rust Library Contributing Guide

-Thank you for your interest in contributing to RS-OpenAI!
+Thank you for your interest in contributing to OpenAI Rust Library!
 We welcome all contributions, whether it's reporting an issue, fixing a bug, or implementing a new feature.
 Before you get started, please take a moment to review the following guidelines.

 ## Pull Request Guidelines